sstsimulator/sst-macro/docs/developer/developer.md

 With a basic overview of how the simulation proceeds, we can now look at the actual SST/macro class types.
 While in common usage, SST-macro follows a well-defined machine model (see below), it generally allows any set of components to be connected.
-As discussed in Chapter [5](#chapter:des), the simulation proceeds by having event components exchange messages, each scheduled to arrive at a specific time.
+As discussed in Chapter [5](#chapter:des), the simulation proceeds by having event components exchange events, each scheduled to arrive at a specific time.
 SST-macro provides a generic interface for any set of hardware components to be linked together.
-Any hardware component that connects to other components and exchanges messages must inherit from the `connectable` class.
+Any hardware component that connects to other components and exchanges events must inherit from the `connectable` class.
 The `connectable` class presents a standard virtual interface

 ````